bhk/scam/reference.md

 A SCAM module is a source file that contains a sequence of expressions that are treated as members of a block.
-When a module is executed, the return values (including that of the last expression) are discarded.
+When a module is executed, the return values of these top-level expressions are discarded.

 ## Syntax